hbc/NGS_Data_Analysis_Course/sessionIV/lessons/06_biological_databases_Ensembl.md

                           host =  'www.ensembl.org'))
 ```

-Build a query using attributes, filters, and values:
+Build a query using your specified attributes, filters, and values:
 ```
 # To build a query - getBM(filters, attributes, values)